St. Catharines General Hospital Foundation (SCGHF) Circa 2006 -2010

 BATMAN TO THE RESCUE

 A big Thank You to MoonAtMidnight, the Batman apparel webstore, for helping us raise much needed funds for the new bone density scanner at the diagnostic center.
 The store donated a portion of the proceeds from the Batman T shirts, Batman sweatshirts and pullover Batman hoodies website that were purchased during the months of May and June.
-FYI, this is now my favorite Batman hoodie store.
+We are very aware of the global appeal of Batman t shirts and other Dark Knight gear, and it clearly works to our advantage.
+FYI, this is now my favorite Batman t shirt store.
 Keep an eye out for all the supporters who are now wearing Batman apparel and be sure to thank them for participating in our fundraising effort.

 CLUB CAPRI DONATES TO URGENT NEEDS